Creative Leap

 What is a creative leap?

-Creative Leap is designed for young people aged 15-20 in Tartu who wish to develop themselves and submit projects in the fields of natural and exact sciences, music, art, dance, performing arts, language, literature, technology, or other general culture (excluding sports).
+Loomehüpe was created to support young people aged 14–26 living in Tartu who wish to develop their skills and present projects in the fields of natural and exact sciences, music, art, dance, performing arts, language, literature, technology, or other areas of general culture (excluding sports).

 Application